Have yourself a veggie Merry Christmas!

 Whether this is first or the fiftieth time you have prepared for a vegan Xmas, you are sure to find something new, interesting and different in our guide to a Vegan Christmas!

 Perhaps you are going for the classic Kiwi BBQ?
-Again not to fear, our comprehensive guide to BBQing will open you up to new possibilities and help you feel at ease and confident with your veggies and meat alternatives.
+Our comprehensive guide for the backyard vegan will open you up to new possibilities and help you feel at ease and confident with your veggies and meat alternatives.

 Christmas Mock Turkey